Protecting natural habitats

 To care, first you need to know what’s there.

-Manly Warringah War Memorial State Park (Manly Dam) is a precious area of urban bushland less than 10 km from the Sydney CBD that is rich in biodiversity and beauty.
-The Save Manly Dam Catchment Committee has used a Federal Government Grant and a Northern Beaches Council grant to commission some of Australia's top ecologists to survey, monitor and record the amazing flora and fauna that calls this place home.
+Manly Warringah War Memorial State Park (Manly Dam) is a precious area of urban bushland, less than 10 km from the Sydney CBD, that’s rich in biodiversity and beauty.
+The Save Manly Dam Catchment Committee has used a Federal Government and a Northern Beaches Council Grant (supplemented by ACF) to commission some of Australia's top ecologists to survey, monitor and record the amazing flora and fauna that calls this place home.
 People who enjoy visiting Manly Dam are also invited to become Citizen Scientists and record and share what they find using the iNaturalist app Manly Dam Biodiversity Project feature.
+(Image: ©Cassie Thompson)

 The more data we collect, the greater chance we have of conserving these irreplaceable natural wonders and protecting them from local extinction.